anihet/Clock/README.md

 # Clock
-working clock
+Working clock

-this clock was do with help TXlib and cycles
+This clock was do with help TXlib and cycles